TV and broadband provider reviews

 We'll tell you exactly what you need to know about all the UK's broadband and pay-TV providers and will help you avoid signing up for a deal you'll come to regret.

 If you're already a member then go to the log-in page to unlock the table.

 And if you'd prefer a cheaper option without a TV service, then you can find your ideal package by comparing all the latest broadband deals.

 Our results are based on our regular broadband and pay-TV survey.
 Twice a year, we talk to customers to find out what they think of the service they receive.
 This means we're best placed to help you to choose the right service for you.

 In January 2020, we surveyed 3,017 members of the public and asked them about their experiences with their broadband and pay TV provider.
 We report on all providers that have at least 40 respondents.

 What TV and broadband deals does EE offer?

 EE's pay-TV service is only available to EE pay-monthly mobile customers who sign up to EE’s broadband plans.
 You have to take out a full bundle – you can't have a standalone pay-TV deal.
-Unlike with some other providers, you can access EE’s TV service with standard broadband, fibre isn’t a must.
+Unlike with some other providers, you can access EE’s TV service with standard broadband, so fibre isn’t a must.